beppemiletto/HDS-Calibration-Manual/source/_chapters/fcn_HDS9_qairs.rst

         \label {SD calculation}

+Descriptions of the transfer function if provided in  `Submodels of speed density model`_

 .. note::

-    The transfer function is generalized and is used to calculate different Air Quantities depending from the inputs provided in the entry point :math:` \small asPasp` .
+    The transfer function is generalized and is used to calculate different Air Quantities depending from the inputs provided in the entry point :math:`\small asPasp` .

     .. table::